 Note: This figure shows the effects of counterfactual changes in the robot price Q_a on the fraction of firms that automate, the share of the top 1% of firms, the labor share, the average markup, the wage rate, and employment.
-We vary the robot price Q_a in the range 15 to 100.
+The vertical blue line indicates the calibrated value of robot price Q_a .